k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Logical Units are:

-\- A: Hierarchical presentations of data related to a defined business entity, that need to be carefully designed according to a specific set of business requirements.
+\- A: Hierarchical presentations of data related to a defined digital entity, that need to be carefully designed according to a specific set of business requirements.

 \-  B: Java functions designed to extract information from a Database.